SAXS#

 Extract small angle x-ray scattering (SAXS) intensities#

-Let us use the maicos.saxs class of MAICoS, and apply it to all atoms in the systems:
+Let us use the maicos.Saxs class of MAICoS and apply it to all atoms in the system:

 saxs = maicos.Saxs(u.atoms).run(stop=30)